All About Carbon Monoxide

 In between those inspections, if you notice a smoky chimney — or if your CO detector ever goes off — call Mr. Smoke Stack (in the latter case, always get to fresh air first).
 We can troubleshoot your problems and get your chimney back in shape.

-If you ever have any questions about carbon monoxide — or anything else related to your chimney system — Mr. Smoke Stack technicians are always glad to help our valued clients.
+If you ever have any questions about carbon monoxide — or anything else related to your chimney system — Mr. Smokestack Chimney Service technicians are always glad to help our valued clients.
 Just give us a call!